-- (a) pass no corrections required; - (b) pass with minor typographical/presentational corrections - the student makes the corrections prior to binding the thesis; - (c) pass with minor editorial revisions to be made within two months - the examiners must provide a list of revisions that they wish to see made and the internal examiner must confirm in writing that these have been made satisfactorily.
-Revisions must be made and the thesis submitted within two months; - (d) pass with editorial revisions to be made within four months - the examiners must provide a list of revisions that they wish to see made and the internal examiner must confirm in writing that these have been made satisfactorily.
-Revisions must be made and the thesis submitted within four months; - (e) referral for re-examination in up to 12 months - the student may resubmit, on one occasion only, a revised thesis for reexamination within 12 months.
+- (a) Pass with no corrections or minor typographical/presentational corrections.
+The candidate makes any corrections prior to submission of the final version of the thesis. - (b) Pass with minor corrections to be made within three months.
+The examiners must provide a list of corrections that they wish to see made.
+Minor corrections should not require the candidate to conduct further research or undertake substantial further work.
+These include typographical errors, clarifying points, rephrasing, editing/adding paragraphs, correcting references, etc. The internal

+- examiner must confirm in writing that these have been made satisfactorily.
+Corrections must be made and the thesis submitted within three months. - (c) Pass with major corrections to be made within six months.
+The examiners must provide a list of corrections that they wish to see made.
+Major corrections require the candidate to undertake substantial further work but the corrected thesis should not require reexamination.
+Such major corrections include more extensive editorial revisions, the addition of substantial new material, re-writing of substantial parts of the thesis, re-analysis of existing data, etc. The internal examiner must confirm in writing that these have been made satisfactorily.
+Corrections must be made and the thesis submitted within six months. - (d) Referral for re-examination in up to 12 months.
+The candidate has not met the requirements for the degree examined but may resubmit, on one occasion only, a revised thesis for re-examination within 12 months.
 The examiners must provide a statement describing the shortcomings of the thesis and the changes required.
 These may include, amongst other things, editorial corrections and revisions, rewriting a part, parts or the whole of the thesis, the carrying out of further research and/or experimental work.
-They must also specify the referral period required, which should not normally be less than four months or exceed 12 months;
+They must also specify the referral period, which should not normally be less than six months or exceed 12 months.